urbit/urbit.org-reloaded/content/blog/state-of-urbit.md

 Our first step was simply to build a prototype, then to refine it into something that could plausibly work.
 Then, most recently, take that plausible prototype and build a user experience we liked enough to depend on it from day-to-day.

 In the last eighteen months we&#39;ve done exactly that.
 We depend on Urbit day-to-day and have shipped a tool that has become a home for numerous cultures and communities who are invested in moving the system forward.
-We first called that tool OS1 but now it&#39;s known as Landscape.
+We first called that tool OS 1 but now it&#39;s known as Landscape.

 First, let&#39;s talk about the general arc of OS 1 → Landscape, both the successes and challenges.
 Then we&#39;ll talk about our next step, which is to create an independent and community supported software ecosystem.